AIcrowd/snake-species-identification-challenge-starter-kit/README.md

     └── class-X
 ```

+Here X is the class id which is a unique integer for every class.
 The folders `class-X` have `.jpg` images belonging to the respective class.
-These class ids are mapped to there class names in `class_idx_mapping.csv`.
+The class labels in the training set and submission format are different.
+The class labels give for training are class ids which are integers whereas in the submission file the class name is expected with the probabilities.
+To map the class ids to class names a file `class_idx_mapping.csv` is provided, where the column labels are `original_class` and `class_idx` which correspond to `class names` and `class ids` respectively.
+The label change can be made using this file.

 `round1_test.tar.gz` expands into a folder round1 containing `.jpg` files to be predicted :